Tests for Bacterial Vaginosis

 genetic material (DNA) of this bacteria.
 An

-oligonucleotide probe test is very accurate but is not available in all
+oligonucleotide probe test is very accurate but is not routinely used to diagnose bacterial vaginosis.

 Bacterial vaginosis may be found during a